How to ask questions on Sentinel-1 product performance?

 Each quality disclaimer describes the type of product impacted by the performance degradation, the cause of the anomaly, and when possible, the list of product names impacted by the product anomaly.

-Please notice that only the most impacting anomalies are listed here, and that the list is not exhaustive.
-For instance, there is no exhaustive list of products impacted by Radio Frequency Interference (RFI).
+Please notice that only the most impacting anomalies are listed here, and that the list may not be exhaustive.

 How to interpret the RFI annotations?